cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -store.query-chunk-limit
 [max_chunks_per_query: <int> | default = 2000000]

-# Limit the query time range length (end - start time).
-This limit is enforced
+# Limit the query time range (end - start time).
+This limit is enforced in the
-# in the query-frontend (on the received query), in the querier (on the query
+# query-frontend (on the received query), in the querier (on the query possibly
-# eventually splitted by the query-frontend) and in the chunks storage.
-0 to
+# split by the query-frontend) and in the chunks storage.
+0 to disable.
-# disable.
 # CLI flag: -store.max-query-length
 [max_query_length: <duration> | default = 0s]